swiftlang/swift-evolution/proposals/NNNN-rotate-redux.md

 ## Proposed solution

-The Swift Standard Library should provide generic implementations of left- and right-rotations for sequences and collections.
+The Swift Standard Library should provide generic implementations of left- and right-rotations for collections.
 Further, collections should have in-place rotation methods when possible.

-For sequences, two rotation methods return new sequences.
-Left-rotations need to save the first few elements, vend the rest, then vend the cached prefix.
-These will be modeled with the generic `RotateLeftSequence` and `RotateLeftIterator` value types.
-Right-rotations need to vend the suffix first, so the entire sequence needs to be cached, and therefore a basic `Array` will do.
-`Sequence`-conforming types can return these rotated sequences through the `rotated(hastenedBy:)` and `rotated(delayedBy:)` methods for left- and right-rotation, respectively.
-There will be no `LazySequenceProtocol` variants;
-left-rotation already has lazy features and right-rotation cannot be done lazily.

-For collections, the `Sequence` rotation method base name is overloaded to return new collections that are immutable views to the receiver, and take a given index to the pivot element instead of using a shift offset count.
-Left rotations take the pivot element as the new first one in `rotated(toFirst:)`, while right rotations take the pivot element as the new last one in `rotated(toLast:)`.
+The `rotated` methods on collections take an index to a pivot element and return new collections that are immutable views to the receiver.
+Left-rotations use the pivot element as the returned view's first element in `rotated(toFirst:)`.
+Right-rotations use the pivot element as the returned view's last element in `rotated(toLast:)`.

 Also, for collections that allow mutable per-element state, in-place rotation